 A website is considered a must-have for business.
 Depending on your budget, you can hire a professional to design and/or support your site, or you can use inexpensive or free template tools found online.

 Free services, such as MailChimp, allow small business owners to send marketing emails, automated messages and targeted campaigns to customers (make sure you clearly understand Canada’s Anti-Spam Legislation before sending electronic messages).
-If you want to get more personal and send one-on-one messages, there are free products, such as SideKick, that automatically notify you when someone opens your email.

 Build social buzz